Reheating in runaway inflation models via the evaporation of mini primordial black holes: PBHs from Runaway Inflation Models

 From ${\cal P_ R}(k)$ we compute the $\beta$, $T_\text{rh}$ and $\Omega_\text{rem}$ as described in previous sections, neglecting possible impacts on the power spectrum from non-Gaussianities \cite{Franciolini:2018vbk, Passaglia:2018ixg, Atal:2018neu, DeLuca:2019qsy} and quantum diffusion effects \cite{Pattison:2017mbe, Biagetti:2018pjj, Ezquiaga:2018gbw, Cruces:2018cvq}.

-\subsection{Inflection point}
+\subsection{Inflection Point}

-Inflation potentials with an inflection point can produce a power spectrum of curvature perturbations ${\cal P_R}(k)$ with large hierarchies.
-At the region of the inflection point the amplitude can be amplified many orders of magnitude due to the acceleration and deceleration of the inflaton\cite{Garcia-Bellido:2017mdw, Motohashi:2017kbs, Ballesteros:2017fsr}.
-Such a model may arise from the $\alpha$--attractors models \cite{Kallosh:2013yoa} as described in Ref. \cite{Dalianis:2018frf, Dalianis:2019asr, Iacconi:2021ltm}.
+Inflaton potentials with an inflection point can produce a power spectrum of curvature perturbations ${\cal P_R}(k)$ with large hierarchies.
+At the region of the inflection point the amplitude can be amplified by many orders of magnitude due to the acceleration and deceleration of the inflaton~\cite{Garcia-Bellido:2017mdw, Motohashi:2017kbs, Ballesteros:2017fsr}.
+Such a model may arise from the $\alpha$-attractors models~\cite{Kallosh:2013yoa} as described in Ref. \cite{Dalianis:2018frf, Dalianis:2019asr, Iacconi:2021ltm}.
 Successful CMB observables and a significant PBH population can be generated if the power spectrum peak is positioned at large $k$.

-Also, we note that peaks in the power spectrum can also be related to the existence of one or more sharp drops (steps) in the inflaton potential \cite{Kefala:2020xsx, Dalianis:2021iig}.
+Furthermore, we note that peaks in the power spectrum can also be related to the existence of one or more sharp drops (steps) in the inflaton potential \cite{Kefala:2020xsx, Dalianis:2021iig}.
 One could replace the inflection point with one or more sharp steps sufficiently close to each other and an analogous results can be attained.

-The effective Lagrangian for the inflaton field $\varphi$ in $\alpha$--attractors reads
+The effective Lagrangian for the inflaton field $\varphi$ in $\alpha$-attractors reads

-where Re$\Phi=\phi=\sqrt{3}\tanh({\varphi}/{\sqrt{6\alpha}})$ is a chiral superfield.
+where Re$\Phi=\phi=\sqrt{3}\tanh({\varphi}/{\sqrt{6\alpha}})$ is a chiral superfield and we took $M_\text{Pl}=1$.
 Polynomial, trigonometric and exponential forms for the function $f(\phi)$ can feature an inflection point plateau sufficient to generate a significant dark matter abundance in accordance with the observational constraints \cite{Dalianis:2018frf}.
 An explicit working example is a combination of exponentials of the form,

 that generates the potential $V(\varphi)= |f(\phi/\sqrt{3})|^2$.
-In the above expressions we have taken $\alpha=1$, but other choices can also work.
-The parameter $f_0$ is redundant in the sense that is can be absorbed by the $c_0$, $c_1$ and $c_2$, but it is kept for numeric convenience.
+In the above expressions we have taken $\alpha=1$, but other choices also work.
+The parameter $f_0$ is redundant in the sense that it can be absorbed by $c_0$, $c_1$ and $c_2$, but it is kept for numeric convenience.